julesfowler/python-novice-astro/_episodes/05-cond.md

 ~~~
 {: .language-python}

-From the first couple of plots, we saw that maximum daily inflammation exhibits
-a strange behavior and raises one unit a day.
-Wouldn't it be a good idea to detect such behavior and report it as suspicious?
+In some of the plots we saw negative fluxes.
+Let's flag the objects and the filters in which
+these occur.
 Let's do that!
-However, instead of checking every single day of the study, let's merely check
+However, instead of checking every single value, we can check the all columns at once:
-if maximum inflammation in the beginning (day 0) and in the middle (day 20) of
-the study are equal to the corresponding day numbers.

 ~~~
-max_inflammation_0 = numpy.max(data, axis=0)[0]
-max_inflammation_20 = numpy.max(data, axis=0)[20]

-if max_inflammation_0 == 0 and max_inflammation_20 == 20:
-    print('Suspicious looking maxima!')
+if np.nanmin(data[:,1]) < 0:
+    print('Negative fluxes!')
 ~~~
 {: .language-python}

-We also saw a different problem in the third dataset;
+We also saw a lot of NaNs.
-the minima per day were all zero (looks like a healthy person snuck into our study).
 We can also check for this with an `elif` condition:

 ~~~
-elif numpy.sum(numpy.min(data, axis=0)) == 0:
+elif np.sum(np.isnan(data[:,1])) == data.shape[0]:
-    print('Minima add up to zero!')
+    print(f + ': A NaN column')
 ~~~
 {: .language-python}